 In March 2020, with the help of our friends at Expedition Old-Growth, we were able to climb and measure the grove’s biggest tree: an enormous, burly cedar that came in at 175 feet tall and nearly 14 feet wide!
 The “Pizza Slice,” Eden Grove, and the rest of Edinburgh Mountain’s remaining ancient forests comprise one of the most outstanding, unprotected old-growth “hotspots” on Vancouver Island, where over 96% of “big tree” forests have already been logged.
 Sadly, this rare, intact mountain is being chipped away by Teal Jones, one cutblock at a time.

 Time is running out to save ancient forest hotspots like this one.
 Without immediate moratoria, the government’s plans to develop a provincial old-growth strategy will result in a classic talk-and-log scenario.

+Speak up!
 Tell the BC government we urgently need immediate AND long-term solutions for old-growth by sending a message.

 Note: These images were captured prior to the COVID-19 pandemic and prior to physical distancing and travel restriction measures being put in place.